Waterford: Transport

 Bus Éireann, JJ Kavanagh and Sons, Dublin Coach, and Wexford Bus provide bus services around the city centre and to other towns and cities in Ireland.
 A daily coach service to England via South Wales and terminating at Victoria Coach Station, London is operated by Eurolines.
 All regional bus services depart from Waterford Bus Station on the quay, and city centre services run throughout the city.
 Planning for bus lanes in the city centre are at an early stage and bus lanes will be on Parnell Street, Manor Street, The Mall, and the South Quays.
 A bus lane will be in each direction.
 On street parking will be removed from Parnell Street to facilitate the lanes.
 This is part of the city centre green plan.

 The Waterford Greenway is Ireland's longest greenway, and connects the city with Mount Congreve, Kilmeaden, Kilmacthomas, and Dungarvan.

 Waterford Airport is located 9 km outside the city centre.
+Waterford was the "starting point" of one of the largest airlines by scheduled international passengers, Ryanair, which operated its first flight on a 14-seat Embraer Bandeirante turboprop aircraft, between Waterford and Gatwick Airport.
+As of 2025, there are no scheduled commercial flights to the airport.